 Reimbursement 101 for dietitians

 Credentialing is the fun process of becoming an in-network provider with insurance companies.
+This is something I hold your hand (tightly) in all of my reimbursement coaching programs.
 I say fun with a very heavy air of sarcasm.
-I would compare the process to be as fun as waiting in line at the DMV on a Saturday morning.
-However, at least in that scenario while you may wait forever and be directed to various lines and people; at least in the end you get what you want.
+I would compare the process to being as fun as waiting in line at the DMV on a Saturday morning.
+However, at least in that scenario while you may wait forever and be directed to various lines and people; at least, in the end, you get what you want.
 That unfortunately is not always the case with trying to become a contracted provider with various insurance companies.

 If you anticipate billing insurance you will likely want to start the actual credentialing process at least 6 months prior to seeing your first patient.
 Insurance companies can take an upward of 90 days to review your application and finalize the credentialing process.
 Plus, if anything is missing including both information and/or documents the company may deny your application further delaying the matter.
 Therefore, my words of wisdom are to start early and be patient.

-Let’s lay down the ground rules with accepting health insurance:
+Let’s lay down the ground rules for accepting health insurance:

 - Each state determines the range and extent of specific services covered

 - Insurance companies have varying amounts of coverage for MNT including patient criteria, visit criteria, and filing processes